MoYapro/homeCluster/README.md

-✔ Setup memory limits for pods (as derived from values got by docker stats on nodes) ✔ Create configMap for PiHole (used to resolv all external cluster routes) ✔ Configure mqtt server in home assistant (using pod network and port 1883) ✔ Generate Let's Entrypt Certificates
+✔ Setup memory limits for pods (as derived from values got by docker stats on nodes) ✔ Create configMap for PiHole (used to resolv all external cluster routes) ✔ Configure mqtt server in home assistant (using pod network and port 1883) ✔ Generate Let's Entrypt Certificates (by using traefik's feature to use lets encrypt) ✔ Find out how to save changes from NodeRed in Backup (settings and flows in configMaps - node_modules in nfs volume) ✔ Create Endpoint reachable from Internet (created router port forward to traefik) ✔ Create Endpoint reachable only from LAN (kube system is not routed only traefik load balancer) ✔ Create Port forwarding to make home assistant api available for google cloud (to controll devices via assistant) (created ingress for external domain)
 - Setup basic monitoring
 - Use central logging service
-- Create Port forwarding to make home assistant api available for google cloud (to controll devices via assistant)
-- Create Endpoint reachable from Internet
-- Create Endpoint reachable only from LAN
 - Create config for NodeRead in configMap
-- Find out how to save changes from NodeRed in Backup
-- Find out how to restore backup of NodeRed data
 - Install git server (e.g. https://github.com/stevenaldinger/k8s-gogs/tree/master/k8s)